amandeepsinghkhanna/amandeepsinghkhanna.github.io/_posts/2021-02-12-Notes for TensorFlow 2.0 - Part 1.md

 probs.plot(kind='hist', bins=20, title='predicted probabilities')
 ````

-If you've read till here, then you must be interested to know my source.
-My source for learning this content are the Tech with Tim Youtube channel and the TensorFlow Documentation.
+If you've read till here, then you must be interested to know my sources.
+My sources for learning this content are the Tech with Tim Youtube channel and the TensorFlow Documentation.